Credit: Mikhail Nilov via Pexels

 It can be stressful getting calls from a collection agency in Canada.
 They can call you at home or at work, and while there are limits to what they are allowed to do, it can still feel like harassment and a constant reminder of your financial position.

-If you’re surprised to hear from a debt collector because the debt is old, you may be asking, “What is the statute of limitations on debt collection in Ontario?”.
+If you’re surprised to hear from a debt collector because the debt is old, you may be asking, “Can a debt be too old to collect?”
 In some cases, you may not even recognize the debt.
 You’re not likely to forget about an auto loan or debt to the bank.
 The bank isn’t likely to let you forget about credit card debts, and auto lenders can repossess your vehicle.
 However, you may have forgotten about an old bill from the dentist, vet, catering company, utility company, or another small business or professional you couldn’t or forgot to pay.

 Debt doesn’t disappear just because it’s been a long time since you thought about it.
 However, there are limits on debt collection in Canada.